 It is hard to imagine what life would be like if we did not have access to hundreds of TV channels, could not surf the web, and had only one choice for phone service.
-If it were not for the cable industry, this is exactly the kind of world we would live in today.
-To be sure, the cable industry's commitment to innovation and its willingness to take chances on new technologies has had a profound impact on people's lives.
+If it were not for media and the cable industry, this is exactly the world we would live in today.
+To be sure, media innovations and the industry's willingness to take chances on new technologies has profoundly impacted people's lives.

-Join us as we explore the astounding, life-changing products and services the cable industry has created and deployed over the last seven decades.
-The Cable Center's Cable Today & Tomorrow project takes a close-up look at cable technology and content – how it is impacting the world around us.
+Join us as we explore the astounding, life-changing products and services the cable industry has created and deployed over the last 70 years.
+The Cable Center's Cable Today & Tomorrow project takes a close-up look at media inventions and how its content is impacting the world around us.
 The project also offers a glimpse into how the industry will make it easier to communicate, be entertained, and stay connected.

 "I have a great appreciation for engineers," said Italia Commisso Weinand, Mediacom Communications' executive vice president of programming and human services.
 "It's those guys who built the cable plant that today services millions of homes [and delivers services like] Google.
 We're the foundation.
 We're the infrastructure and backbone that allows innovation...to be delivered into people's homes, onto their phones, etc."